efeohenhen0/efeohenhen0/README.md

 ## 👋 Hi, I’m @efeohenhen0
 I am Computer Science and Business student who loves coding and solving problems.
+I am always learning and building new projects.

 ## ⚡ Interests:
 Outside of programming, I like to sing and enjoy reading thriller novels.